 Carle Neuroscience Institute (CNI) is home to some of the most advanced neuroscience services and technology available.
 Our team of specialists is uniquely trained to treat diseases and injuries of the brain, spine, spinal cord and nervous system.
 Our comprehensive range of neuroscience diagnostic and surgical services helps thousands of area patients live longer, better manage their conditions and discover an improved quality of life.

-As the only Level 3 Epilepsy Center in the area with a dedicated monitoring unit that diagnoses rare problems in real time, Carle’s exceptional team of neurologists, epileptologists, neurosurgeons and researchers conduct ground-breaking research that could pioneer bold new solutions and provide the most advanced treatments available today.
+With the only Level 3 Epilepsy Center in the area with a dedicated monitoring unit that diagnoses rare problems in real time, Carle’s exceptional team of neurologists, epileptologists, neurosurgeons and researchers conduct ground-breaking research that could pioneer bold new solutions and provide the most advanced treatments available today.